-17. Current approaches usually consider epidemiological evidence separately from toxicological evidence, guidance on the integration of the two evidence streams is scarce.
-Hence, the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) decided to report in a transparent fashion on the approaches taken by the Committees and to give (applicable) guidance on how to integrate the two evidence streams.
+18. Current approaches usually consider epidemiological evidence separately from toxicological evidence and guidance on the integration of the two evidence streams is scarce.
+Hence, the Committee on Toxicity of Chemicals in Food, Consumer Products and the Environment (COT) decided it would be helpful to describe in a transparent fashion on the approaches taken by the Committees and to give (applicable) guidance on how to integrate the two evidence streams.

-18. Integration of information derived from epidemiological and toxicological studies requires an appreciation of the different scientific processes around the two disciplines to allow for an appropriate, evidence-based conclusion regarding causality.
+19. Integration of information derived from epidemiological and toxicological studies requires an appreciation of the different scientific processes around the two disciplines to allow for an appropriate, evidence-based conclusion regarding causality.
 Therefore, a joint subgroup of the COT and the Committee on Carcinogenicity of Chemicals in Food, Consumer Products and the Environment (COC), that also included two members from Public Health England (PHE) for their specific expertise and relevant work with the independent expert advisory Committee on the Medical Effects of Air Pollutants (COMEAP) was formed in November 2019.
-Details of the subgroup membership and Members extensive experience of UK and international scientific advisory committees are given in the final section of this document.
+Details of the subgroup membership and Members experience of UK and international scientific advisory committees are given in the final section of this document.

-19. The Synthesis and Integration of Epidemiological and Toxicological Evidence Subgroup (SETE) has met, predominantly virtually, eight times from November 2019 to March 2021, with additional shorter sub-meetings to tackle specific aspects of the documents in preparation.
+20. The Synthesis and Integration of Epidemiological and Toxicological Evidence Subgroup (SETE) has met, predominantly virtually, nine times from November 2019 to April 2021, with additional shorter sub-meetings to tackle specific aspects of the documents in preparation.

-20. This document provides the considerations and deliberations of the SETE subgroup, while the complementary guidance document (Annex 1), provides a practical and directly applicable approach to evidence integration.
+21. This document describes the considerations and deliberations of the SETE subgroup, while the complementary guidance document (Annex 1), provides a practical and directly applicable approach to evidence integration.
+Annex 2 of this document provides practical examples of the application of the guidance.

-21. It is hoped this initiative will prove of use to groups beyond COT, COC and COMEAP.
+22. It is hoped this initiative will prove of use to groups beyond COT, COC and COMEAP.